nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 This section has two parts: complete [Part 1](#part-1-setting-up-and-downloading-hireme) **once**, and **repeat** [Part 2](#part-2-using-the-hireme-application) **each time** you wish to use HireMe.

 ### Part 1: Setting up and downloading HireMe
 1. Ensure that you have Java `17` or above installed on your computer for the hireme application to run.
-If not, download the latest version of Java from their website [here](https://www.oracle.com/sg/java/technologies/downloads/).
+If not, download the latest version of Java from their [website](https://www.oracle.com/sg/java/technologies/downloads/).

-2. Download `hireme.jar` file from our github [here](https://github.com/AY2425S1-CS2103T-W09-3/tp/releases/tag/v1.5).
+2. Download `hireme.jar` file from our [github](https://github.com/AY2425S1-CS2103T-W09-3/tp/releases/tag/v1.5).

     ![downloadhireme](images/DownloadHireMe.png)